AI For Furnace No-Heat Calls

 No-heat and weak-heat calls

-Homeowners, tenants, or managers reporting no heat, cool air, uneven heat, short cycling, or equipment that will not start.
+Homeowners, tenants, or managers reporting no heat, cool air, uneven heat, short cycling, a thermostat issue, or equipment that will not start.

-Outcome: Capture urgency and move the caller into the approved heating dispatch path.
+Outcome: Capture urgency and move the caller into the approved heating dispatch or callback path.

-Callers worried about a cold bedroom, children, older adults, health-sensitive occupants, pets, or a home that will not stay warm overnight.
+Callers worried about a cold bedroom, babies, older adults, health-sensitive occupants, pets, frozen-pipe risk, or a home that will not stay warm overnight.

 Outcome: Document concern level without medical advice or unsafe troubleshooting.